afeins19/obsdian/UHS/performance_reviews/accomplishments.md

 Fully automated report on AR and credits data specifically for the Manatee diagnostic center.
 **Time to run**: 0  minutes (fully automated) **Noteable Features**:
-- Utilized by the department director himself
+- Utilized by Mark Cannon

 ### Other Dashboard Projects/Enhancements
 - Initial Denials